+Another common sewer line problem is a back pitched sewer line.
 All sewer lines work on gravity and must contain proper pitch for the waste water to run downhill from the house sewer line to the city sewer line.
 The most common reason for inadequate pitch on a sewer line is the lack of available pitch upon the initial installation of the sewer line.
 There must be sufficient elevation in-between the house sewer trap which is usually located at the foundation wall, to the public sewer which is usually located in the roadway.
 It is very common for the initial contractor to make a subpar installation which will allow the sewer to function for a period of time before an all out failure occurs.
 The sewer line will fail once it experiences daily usage, this may take a month or ten years, and there is no way to determine the period of time before it becomes an actual issue.
 A less common factor causing a back-pitch problem is the settlement of a section of pipe which may be caused by inadequate back-fill of soil in a nearby area.

 Facts on sewer lining